dahal-arjun/express-node-ts-todo-with-fe/Readme.md

 Now, add fill with the creds in the .env file.
 Once you are done with the changes.\
 Paste the following code in the terminal.\
 This command should run the mysql db & server.\
 It should work like magic.
-If not I have failed to configure the project.
+If not have to configure the project.

 ```bash
     docker-compose up --build -d